wvlet/airframe/docs/airframe-di.md

 }
 ```

-These annotations are not supported in Scala.js, because Scala.js has no run-time reflection to read annotations in a class.
+These annotations are not supported in Scala.js and Scala Native, because other than JVM, there is no run-time reflection capability to read annotations in a class.
 For maximum compatibility, we recommend using onStart/onShutdown hooks or implementing AutoCloseable interface.

 ## Session